Damuna/Notes/Red_theory.md

   Parameters that are reflected, i.e. they appear in the request and in the response.

-  - Template Injection (server or client side)
+  - Template Injection (SSTI / CSTI)

   - XXS/HTML Injection